onelang/OneLang/README.md

 OneLang has a **hard time defining itself**.

-One may call it a **transpiler**, a special compiler which can compile source code from an input language to another.
-Those will have hard time using it, as OneLang has its rules and **does not respect** the input language's rules, sometimes even its syntax.
+Some may call it a **transpiler**, a special compiler which can compile source code from an input language to another.
+Those will have a hard time using it, as OneLang has its own rules and **does not respect** those of the input language, sometimes not even its syntax.

-So the question arise, is OneLang a **new programming language**?
-Although we can talk about it with words like **object-oriented** or **generic** or **strongly-typed**, it has own type system and [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) would you call something a programming language which **does not have its own syntax**?
+So the question arises, is OneLang a **new programming language**?
+Although we can talk about it with words like **object-oriented** or **generic** or **strongly-typed**, it has its own type system and [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), would you call something a programming language which **does not have its own syntax**?

 Thus let's just define OneLang as the following for the time being: **OneLang is a tool which helps writing code in multiple langauges at the same time**.

 It doesn't solve the problem for you, it just helps you a bit in it.
-You still need to master the target languages and OneLang too to be able to produce anything usable.
+You still need to master the target languages and OneLang to be able to produce anything usable.

 So you may ask: